cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Precision (Positive Predictive Value)

-Among all transactions the model flagged as “fraud” (predicted positive), precision is the fraction that were actually fraud.
-High precision means **few false positives** – the model doesn’t cry wolf often.
+Among all transactions the model flagged as “fraud” (predicted positive), precision is **the fraction that were actually fraud**.

+High precision means **few false positives**.

 Precision is crucial for operational efficiency: low precision means investigators waste time on many false alarms, and customers suffer unnecessary declines.

+$$\text{Precision} = \frac{TP}{TP + FP}$$

-In formulas, Precision = TP / (TP + FP).
-For fraud, a precision of 0.50 would mean half of the alerts are real fraud.
+For fraud, a precision of 0.5 would mean half of the alerts are real fraud.
 Many top systems aim for very high precision (e.g., 0.9+) at low fraud rates, but there’s a trade-off with recall.
 Precision is often reported at a certain operating point or as an average if multiple thresholds are considered.

-An example interpretation: *“Of transactions our system blocked, 95% were indeed fraudulent”* – that’s a precision of 95%.*
+An example interpretation: “Of transactions our system blocked, 95% were indeed fraudulent”.
+That’s a precision of 95%.

 ## Recall (True Positive Rate or Sensitivity)

 Recall is the fraction of actual fraud cases that the model correctly caught.
 High recall means **few false negatives** – the model is catching most fraudsters.

-In formula, Recall = TP / (TP + FN).
+$$\text{Precision} = \frac{TP}{TP + FN}$$

 This is critical for security: low recall means many frauds slip through and cause losses.
 However, one can usually increase recall by lowering the detection threshold at the cost of precision.
 So there’s a balance.
 A recall of 0.80 means 80% of fraud instances were detected (20% missed).
 In practice, businesses may set a recall target like “catch at least 70% of fraud” and then maximize precision under that constraint.*

 ## F1-Score